Self-service migration from Looker (original) to Looker (Google Cloud core)

 General Settings (in the Looker Admin panel)

-Most of the General Settings (and other settings throughout the **Admin** panel) are not automatically copied, because they tend to be different or don't exist in the same form in Looker (Google Cloud core).
+Most of the options for General Settings (and other settings throughout the Admin panel) are not automatically copied, because they tend to be different or don't exist in the same form in Looker (Google Cloud core).
 You should carefully review and configure all settings in the context of your chosen Looker (Google Cloud core) configuration.
 Refer to the Administer a Looker (Google Cloud core) instance from Looker and the Administer a Looker (Google Cloud core) instance from the Google Cloud console documentation pages for more information about the settings in Looker (Google Cloud core).

 Users